Dolly Shahine

 Dolly Abou Shahine (دوللي أبو شاهين, born July 2, 1985) is a Lebanese singer, actress, and fashion designer.

 Biography

-Dolly Shahine was born in Aley District to a Lebanese Brazilian father and a Lebanese mother, and raised Catholic.
+Dolly Shahine was born in Aley District to a Brazilian father and a Lebanese mother, and raised Catholic.
 She was named after the American country singer Dolly Parton.
 She studied journalism for one year in Lebanon, before she went to London to study music theory for five years.

 Personal life

 In 2001, Dolly Shahine married Lebanese model Sami Qalib.
 They officially divorced in 2009.
 In late 2009, she married Lebanese director Bakhos Alwan.
 They have a daughter named Nour.
 Shahine announced in 2014 that she and Alwan were divorcing, and the couple had officially separated due to irreconcilable differences.
 They stayed on good terms.